-Race officials will provide all participants with a race briefing at the hāngi lunch on 25 February, which will cover everything from a preliminary weather forecast to a brief presentation of the important route notes.
+Race officials will provide all participants with a race briefing at the hāngi lunch on the 19th of January, which will cover everything from a preliminary weather forecast to a brief presentation of the important route notes.

 Race officials and medical staff will be present to answer any questions you may have.
 Official First Light Marathon merchandise will also be available for purchase.